bglima/vp6242_robotiq85_ros/README.md

 roslaunch vp6242_robotiq85_gazebo vp6242_robotiq_85.launch
 ```

-In order to control Gazebo model, use JointTrajectory.
+In order to control Gazebo arm model, use JointTrajectory.
 You can change more than one joint at once.
 Following example shows how to change joints 1, 2, 3 and 5:
 ```
 rostopic pub /vp6242/trajectory_controller/command trajectory_msgs/JointTrajectory "header:
   seq: 0